ShiroePL/ShiroAiChan-on-Windows/README.md

   * I need to record some animations in [Vtube studio].
   * [to do next] And i will need to use some combination of Sentiment Analysis and key words combinations to get needed info to play appropriate animation.
 Azure or something.

+## to do
+* [ ] i need to add button for inserting manga 10 list request like anime has
+* [ ] i want to add random questions from shiro when i dont ask her questions
+  * i think i will add buttons on/off that will start timer ( i thin it doesnt needs to be in main function, just new function)
+* [ ] make long therm memory function and think how it will be working
 ## Links

 [ChatGPT API] : https://openai.com/blog/introducing-chatgpt-and-whisper-apis